 Rachel Duckhouse is a Glasgow based visual artist working primarily in printmaking and drawing.

-She works on research based projects which often culminate in process led experiments in the print workshop.
-Her research explores patterns, structures and flows in specific landscapes or situations, using the processes of drawing and printmaking to respond to conversations with people and/or her observations and questions.
+She works, primarily, on research based projects which often culminate in process led experiments in the print workshop.
+Mostly, her research explores patterns, structures and flows in specific landscapes or situations, using the processes of drawing and printmaking to respond to conversations with people and/or her observations and questions.

 Key factsView CV

-- Group exhibitions include: Pushing Paper: British Museum and touring; New acquisitions, British Museum, London; Objectspace, Auckland, New Zealand; Engramme, Quebec City; WE, Latitude 53, Edmonton, Canada; Footprint International Biennale, Centre for Contemporary Printmaking, Norwalk USA.
+- Group exhibitions include Reduct: Abstraction and Geometry in Scottish Art, Royal Scottish Academy of Art & Architecture, 2020, Pushing Paper: British Museum and touring; New acquisitions, British Museum, London; Objectspace, Auckland, New Zealand; Engramme, Quebec City; WE, Latitude 53, Edmonton, Canada; Footprint International Biennale, Centre for Contemporary Printmaking, Norwalk USA.

-- Residencies: The Banff Centre, Banff, Canada; Gallery of Modern Art, Glasgow, UK; Watershed+ Artist Residency, Calgary, Canada.
+- Residencies at The Banff Centre, Banff, Canada; Gallery of Modern Art, Glasgow, UK; Watershed+ Artist Residency, Calgary, Canada.

 Capillacea (from the Corallinae series), 2017